 Frederick C. Van Bennekom, Dr.B.A., Principal

 Fred Van Bennekom founded Great Brook to apply the lessons he learned from his research and past experience in support service organizations.
-In addition to his role at Great Brook, Dr. Van Bennekom teaches in the Executive MBA program at Northeastern University’s College of Business Administration in Boston and at Babson College.
+In addition to his role at Great Brook, Dr. Van Bennekom taught for 2 decades in the Executive MBA program at Northeastern University’s College of Business Administration in Boston.
 Fred teaches Operations Management and Service Management courses with a focus on breakthrough strategies for quality improvement.
-He has previously taught at Harvard University’s Certificate in Management program, the Hult International Business School, Boston College, Boston University, and Bryant University.
+He has previously taught on an adjunct basis at Babson College, Harvard University’s Certificate in Management program, the Hult International Business School, Boston College, Boston University, and Bryant University.

 Prior to Great Brook and his venture into academia, Fred served ten years as an information systems consultant for Digital Equipment Corporation’s Field Service organization.
 He was an architect of operational reporting systems for front-line field service management and key metrics reporting for senior management.
-Fred helped design and build a business information center for field service.
+Fred helped design and build a business information center for field service, which was a unique concept at the time.
 While information technologies have made it obsolete, the fundamental design has stood the test of time.

 Fred is a featured speaker at many industry conferences within the US and abroad and has been a keynote speaker for many company meetings.
 He has published many articles in both industry and academic periodicals, including articles in the Boston Business Journal, Customer Support Management, and ServiceNews.
-Fred publishes an electronic newsletter, commenting on feedback practices he has experienced or observed.
 He has also contributed to a number of books, including We’re Off to Seize the Wizard by Jeff Pepper of ServiceWare, Field Service Management by Arthur Hill and Software by Design: Shaping Technology for the Workplace by Harold Salzman and Stephen Rosenthal.